 Level 6: (combines ages 8-10.
 Eight year olds with experience, Ten year old beginners and Nine year olds that fall between the two @ 90 minutes weekly) – At this level, an additional class of Ballet Technique is offered, but not required (see below description of class).
 Ballet is still included with tap and jazz in the combo class.
 They will continue progressing in learning technique, new and more advanced steps, complex choreography and performing skills.
 This level also performs two routines in our annual recital.

 Tumbling/Acro: We have several levels in our tumbling program.
-The first two are 45 minute classes for ages 4-7 and 6-9.
-Six and Seven year olds are divided by experience/ability.
-We also offer a one hour Company Acro class for ages 10-18 specifically designed for advanced dancers, but teen non-dancers who are interested may join us as well.
+The first three are 45 minute classes for ages 4-7, 5-8 and 6-10.
+Overlapping ages are divided by experience/ability.
+We also offer two levels of one hour Acro classes for ages 11-18 specifically designed for advanced dancers, but teen non-dancers who are interested may join us as well.
 These classes are for floor work gymnastics and acrobatics to supplement students’ dance training or to stand alone.

 Kids Hop: For ages 6-9, this 45 minute weekly class will be the young dancer’s introduction into the street style of hip hop.
 Age appropriate music and movements will be a priority at this level.